What is a birth doula?

 What benefits are there to working with Madison Doula Collective?

 – our collective lending library: all of the doulas have placed their respective lending libraries into one, and it’s a pretty kickbutt collection; you’re able to peruse, checkout, and return books during our group prenatals each month (your doula will also be happy to bring books back and forth for you during your individual prenatals)

-– a monthly group prenatal at our offices: come each month and pick the brains of 8 doulas, hear birth stories from clients who’ve had their babes, and be in the company of other expectant families who have chosen doula care
+– a quarterly social at our offices: once per quarter, come and meet all 7 of us so in the rare situation you need backup coverage your doula won’t be stranger, and be in the company of other expectant families who have chosen doula care

 – we aim to make the process of meeting and hiring a doulas as stress-free as possible and believe clear communication of availability is important to potential clients; all of the doulas who work with us are actively practicing birthworkers; at MDC as collective members move on in their lives to other things (places and further schooling), they bow out of the collective (or their status is clearly listed as is the case when folks take time off to have their own babes)